kaihendry/sg/README.md

 	$(date +%s) $(cat /sys/class/thermal/thermal_zone0/temp)

-`sgc`'s `-d` switch allows you to define another host to push the data to.
+`sgc`'s `-d` switch allows you to define a internet addressable **server** to push the data to.

-`sgd` offers a service that notices changes and calls symlinked *.sh scripts to plot that data
+Optionally `sgd` offers a service that notices changes and calls symlinked *.sh scripts to plot that data.
+This is typically run on the **server** but can be run on the client too.

 # <abbr title="Suckless Graphing">sg</abbr> features